influxdata/docs-v2/content/influxdb/v2.4/get-started/_index.md

 - Rainfall measurements
 - Stock prices

-This multi-part tutorial walks through writing time series data to InfluxDB, querying that data, processing and alerting on the data, and then visualizing the data.
+This multi-part tutorial walks through writing time series data to InfluxDB {{< current-version >}}, querying that data, processing and alerting on the data, and then visualizing the data.

 ## Key concepts before you get started

-Before you get started using InfluxDB it's important to understand how time series data is organized and stored in InfluxDB and some key definitions that are used throughout this documentation.
+Before you get started using InfluxDB, it's important to understand how time series data is organized and stored in InfluxDB and some key definitions that are used throughout this documentation.